iamluc/dunkerque/README.md

 # Docker image

-If you just want to use dunkerque, use the [docker image on the docker hub](https://hub.docker.com/r/iamluc/dunkerque/).
+If you just want to use dunkerque, use the [docker image on the docker hub](https://hub.docker.com/r/iamluc/dunkerque/), and read the dedicated [README](https://github.com/iamluc/dunkerque/blob/master/docker/build/README.md)

 # Install